mylesagray/Arma3Server/README.md

 ### docker-compose

 Use the docker-compose.yml file inside a folder.
-It will automatically create 4 folders in which the missions, configs, mods and servermods can be loaded.
+It will automatically create an "arma3" folder in which the missions, configs, mods and servermods can be loaded into their respective subfolders.

 Copy the `.env.example` file to `.env`, containing at least `STEAM_USER`.